skrysm/ide-settings/settings/Visual Studio/README.md

 As a side note: The synchronized settings are not versioned (in Git or something similar, like for example in IntelliJ's settings sync functionality).
 So you can *not* easily recover from losing all your settings by simply going to an older revision/commit.

-## Migrating Window Layout from older Visual Studio Version

-First export all settings in the *old* Visual Studio to a *temporary* file.

-Then edit this file and change `<ApplicationIdentity version="xx.x"/>` to the new Visual Studio version (see [here](https://stackoverflow.com/q/21996197/614177) for details):

-* VS2017: 15.0
-* VS2019: 16.0

-Then import the following settings in the *new* Visual Studio:

-* General Settings
-  * Window Layouts
+## Importing Window Layouts

-*Note:* The layout of ReSharper windows may not migrate this way.
+The window layouts are stored in `window-layouts.vssettings`.

+For this file, the following settings branch was exported: `General Settings` -> `Window Layouts`

-## Import Key Bindings
+## Importing Key Bindings

 For key bindings, see: <https://github.com/skrysmanski/ide-keymaps>